Best SEO Pricing: How Much Does SEO Cost in 2023?

 As a marketer, getting Featured Snippets in 2023 means you need to:

-- Focus on reinforcing your website’s Expertise, Authoritativeness and Trustworthiness (E-A-T) as much as, if not more than, keywords.
+- Focus on reinforcing your website’s Experience, Expertise, Authoritativeness and Trustworthiness (E-E-A-T) as much as, if not more than, keywords.

 - Continue building up high-quality content (not just text but video, audio, and images) and backlinks that underpin trust and authority.